Prelude to the Mishima Incident: 1970 (Shōwa 45)

 On November 18, in a dialogue with Takashi Furubayashi (古林尚), a literary critic, and one of Mishima's opponents, Mishima talked, "I don't want to receive a single mon of money from the Liberal Democratic Party," and said of what he is trying to do, "It's the way of life of Yoshida Shōin.
 There is nothing else to do other than to manifest the justice."
 Furthermore, he said, "I am not going to easily fall into the hands of my enemy.
 My enemies are the government, the Liberal Democratic Party, and the entire postwar system.
 This includes the Socialist Party and the Communist Party.
 To me, the Communist Party and the Liberal Democratic Party are the same thing.
 They are exactly the same.
 Because both are symbols of hypocrisy."

 On November 19, Mishima, and four others gathered at the Isetan Kaikan Kōraku-en Sauna Rest Room.
 They discussed how long it would take for the JSDF personnel to assemble after the 32nd Infantry Regiment Commander Miyata had restrained, and how much time Mishima would give for his speech.
 When Morita asked, "If our demands are not met, can I kill the Regiment Commander?", Mishima replied, "The Regiment Commander must be returned unharmed."
 Later, at the late-night bar "Parkside," Morita told Furu-Koga, "It's the greatest friendship when you kaishaku me."

 On November 21, Morita went to Camp Ichigaya under the pretext of delivering Mishima's book Introductions to the Philosophy of Action (行動学入門, Kōdōgaku Nyūmon) to check whether the 32nd Infantry Regiment Commander Miyata would be in his office on November 25, the day of the uprising, but ascertained that he would not be there on the 25.
 Morita, and four others immediately gathered at the Chinese restaurant "Daiichi-rou."
 After receiving Morita's report, they discussed the matter and decided to change the person they were restraining to the Eastern Army Headquarters Commander-in-Chief, Lieutenant General Kanetoshi Mashita (益田兼利).
-Mishima immediately called General Mashita and arranged to meet him at 11:00 a.m. on November 25.
+Mishima immediately called General Mashita and arranged to meet him at 11:00 am on November 25.

 On the same day and the following day, November 22, Morita, Chibi-Koga, Ogawa, and Furu-Koga received 4,000 yen from Mishima, and went to Shinjuku Station Building (新宿ステーション・ビル) and other places to purchase ropes, wire for building barricades, pliers, calico cloth for banners, brandy for restorative, water bottles, etc. On the 22 night after making their purchases, while driving around Yokohama with Morita, Chibi-Koga was asked by Morita, "If I am unable to do it, will you kaishaku Mishima Sensei," to which Chibi-Koga agreed.